Lightelligence/runmod/README.md

 # Specifying module versions
 `runmod` determines which modules to load based on a `tools.yaml` configuration file.
-This repository includes a `tools.yaml` as a reference, but will not be usable "out-of-the-box".
+This repository includes a `tools.yaml` as a reference, but will not be usable out-of-the-box.
 It will either need to be locally modified to point to reasonable default module versions, or superceded by a `tools.yaml` file in each project.
 If a project defines its own `tools.yaml`, it must be located in the `env/` directory for that project.